Tutorials

 Testing the guardrail in the playground

-The test will function much as before in the Hello World Tutorial, however there is an additional complexity this time: the inclusion of the Human Review (a checkbox we selected early in the configuration process).
-Open the Human Review Dashboard (ctrl/cmd-click the Human Review tab from the navbar) in a new browser, and bring that side-by-side with our main working browser.
+This test will function similarly to the Hello World Tutorial, however there is an additional complexity: the inclusion of Human Review (a checkbox we selected early in the configuration process).
+For general playground usage, see the Playground documentation.

 Context